 The IRS recommends timely recordkeeping: this is to ensure your memory is fresh on the reasons for the purchase.
 Without making good notes, you may looking back sometime later at a receipt and not be entirely sure what the reason for the purchase was: this makes it much more difficult to categorise come tax time and also makes it harder to explain if need be.

-This is doubly important if you manufacture goods as you'll be needing to track your materials as inventory and COGS - i.e. not as direct expenses.
+This is doubly important if you manufacture goods as you'll be needing to track your materials as inventory and COGS - i.e. not as indirect expenses.
 To read more about the reasons behind this, take a look at our blog post: Why claiming materials as expenses is a really bad idea for your craft business.

 You can add extra information about the purchase to the digital file using file or folder names creatively, or alternatively excel spreadsheets and online bookkeeping packages can be used for this purpose.
 Most bookkeeping systems have expense file tracking built in so there is really no need to create your own system nowadays.